 Building a strong, democratic union depends on continually growing member leadership.
 Deep 1-to-1 organizing is most effective when it’s driven by departmental organizers and leaders connecting with fellow ASEs and Postdocs through existing and organic relationships or community networks.
 Further, the scale of 1-to-1 organizing needed to generate supermajority participation demands a large network of department-based organizers.
 The OCs continually work to identify more activists and organizers and help new department leaders grow their organizing skills.
 We have a number of organizing training and education resources available, including on topics of 1-to-1 organizing, care-based organizing, organizing for structural change, power analysis, and more.

 As with all of our collective organizing efforts, this work is strongest when members are connecting with others from their own departments.
 All members are welcome and encouraged to participate!
-ASEs (and non-ASE grad students) email email@example.com, and Postdocs email firstname.lastname@example.org to get involved.
-An organizer will follow up to schedule time to meet with you for about an hour for new organizer orientation, where you’ll get a chance to work through the basics of 1-to-1 organizing, get connected with other organizers in your area, and get plugged in to ongoing work.
+ASEs (and non-ASE grad students) email firstname.lastname@example.org, and Postdocs email email@example.com to get involved.
+Many departments/areas also have organizing committees that meet regularly, and are a great place for newer folks to plug in – contact either the ASE OC or Postdoc OC for more info!
+An organizer will follow up to get you connected and/or schedule time to meet with you for about an hour for new organizer orientation, where you’ll get a chance to work through the basics of 1-to-1 organizing, and get plugged in to ongoing work.